Russian Armed Forces casualties in Syria

-The Russian military intervention in the Syrian Civil War started on 30 September 2015, with 4,000 Russian military personnel being stationed in Syria.
+The Russian military intervention in the Syrian civil war started on 30 September 2015, with 4,000 Russian military personnel being stationed in Syria.
 The Russian forces also consisted of 25 strategic bombers, 20 tactical bombers, 12 attack bombers, 8 fighter aircraft, 16 attack helicopters and various other aircraft.

 As of spring 2019, there have been 116 officially confirmed Russian Armed Forces fatalities in the war.
 Also, two investigative groups, Fontanka and the Moscow-based Conflict Intelligence Team (CIT), reported a conservative estimate of at least 73–101 private military contractors (PMCs) being killed between October 2015 and mid-December 2017, 40–60 of whom died during the first several months of 2017, according to Fontanka and one more PMC was killed in late December 2017.
 In early 2018, the founder of CIT stated the PMCs' death toll was at least 100–200, while another CIT blogger said at least 150 were killed and more than 900 were wounded.
 They belonged to the Russian company "Wagner".
 In February 2018, a number of Russian PMCs were reported to have been killed during the Battle of Khasham.
 Estimation of casualties varies with some sources reported up to 200 Russian contractors died during the strikes.
-On 4 January 2020, the Syrian Observatory for Human Rights said that 264 Russian servicemen and PMCs were killed in Syria during the civil war.
+On 15 March 2023, the Syrian Observatory for Human Rights said that 266 Russian PMCs were killed in Syria during the civil war, while BBC News Russian confirmed by names the deaths of 346 PMCs as of 14 December 2024.

 In addition, at least 23 fighters have been killed that were possibly regular military, but their status has not been officially confirmed.

+As of 14 December 2024, following the Fall of the Assad regime, BBC News Russian confirmed by names the deaths of 190 servicemen of the regular Russian Armed Forces and 7 officers of the Russian Federal Security Service during the conflict.

 List of fatalities

 Confirmed

-The following list contains 135 servicemen listed as killed among the regular Russian Armed Forces and 4 officers of the Russian Federal Security Service:
+The following list contains 144 servicemen listed as killed among the regular Russian Armed Forces and 7 officers of the Russian Federal Security Service: